serverless/serverless/docs/providers/openwhisk/cli-reference/remove.md

 # Remove

 The `sls remove` command will remove the deployed service, defined in your current working directory, from the provider.

 ```bash
 serverless remove
 ```

-## Options
-- `--stage` or `-s` The name of the stage in service.
-- `--region` or `-r` The name of the region in stage.
-- `--verbose` or `-v` Shows all stack events during deployment.

 ## Provided lifecycle events
 - `remove:remove`